duality-labs/hapi-indexer/README.md

 1. Ensure you have the correct Node.js version installed (refer to the Dockerfile node dependency)
 1.  ensure you have a `.env.local` file with local environment settings you want to use
 1.  use `npm ci` to install dependencies and git hooks
+1.  use `npm run build` to build the distribution files
 1.  use `npm start` to run the chain
     - environment variables should be made availble to this command
       - eg. using `NODE_ENV=development npm start`